 - $99/month for unlimited participants

-DaCast allows easy set up of an online video conferencing environment in minutes.
-It also offers impressive broadcasting features for easy management, monetization, and analysis of the online video.
+DaCast allows easy set up of an online environment for virtual conferences in minutes.
+It also offers impressive broadcasting features for easy webinar management, monetization, and online video analysis.

-Popular features include integrating live video with APIs and video streaming over social media platforms, allowing you to shoot live webinars and on-demand webinars at a later date.
+Popular features include integrating live video with APIs and video streaming over social media platforms like Facebook and YouTube, allowing you to shoot live online meetings and on-demand webinars at a later date.

 - No viewer limit